FuturityUK/FuturityUK.github.io/life_helper/privacy_policy.md

 [Table of Contents](#table-of-contents)

 #### 6. DO WE COLLECT INFORMATION FROM MINORS?
-In Short: We do not knowingly collect data from or market to children under 18 years of age.
+**In Short:** We do not knowingly collect data from or market to children under 18 years of age.

 We do not knowingly collect, solicit data from, or market to children under 18 years of age, nor do we knowingly sell such personal information.
 By using the Services, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Services.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we may have collected from children under age 18, please contact us at futuritysol@gmail.com.
+If you become aware of any data we may have collected from children under age 18, please contact us at **futuritysol@gmail.com**

 [Table of Contents](#table-of-contents)

 #### 7. WHAT ARE YOUR PRIVACY RIGHTS?
-In Short: Depending on your state of residence in the US or in some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
+**In Short:** Depending on your state of residence in the US or in some regions, such as the European Economic Area (EEA), United Kingdom (UK), Switzerland, and Canada, you have rights that allow you greater access to and control over your personal information.
 You may review, change, or terminate your account at any time, depending on your country, province, or state of residence.

 In some regions (like the EEA, UK, Switzerland, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; (iv) if applicable, to data portability; and (v) not to be subject to automated decision-making.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
-You can make such a request by contacting us by using the contact details provided in the section 'HOW CAN YOU CONTACT US ABOUT THIS NOTICE?' below.
+You can make such a request by contacting us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)' below.

 We will consider and act upon any request in accordance with applicable data protection laws.

-If you are located in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to complain to your Member State data protection authority or UK data protection authority.
+If you are located in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to complain to your [Member State data protection authority](https://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm) or [UK data protection authority](https://ico.org.uk/make-a-complaint/data-protection-complaints/data-protection-complaints/).

-If you are located in Switzerland, you may contact the Federal Data Protection and Information Commissioner.
+If you are located in Switzerland, you may contact the [Federal Data Protection and Information Commissioner](https://www.edoeb.admin.ch/edoeb/en/home.html).

 #### <ins>Withdrawing your consent:</ins>

 If we are relying on your consent to process your personal information, which may be express and/or implied consent depending on the applicable law, you have the right to withdraw your consent at any time.
-You can withdraw your consent at any time by contacting us by using the contact details provided in the section 'HOW CAN YOU CONTACT US ABOUT THIS NOTICE?' below.
+You can withdraw your consent at any time by contacting us by using the contact details provided in the section '[HOW CAN YOU CONTACT US ABOUT THIS NOTICE?](#12-how-can-you-contact-us-about-this-notice)' below.

 However, please note that this will not affect the lawfulness of the processing before its withdrawal nor, when applicable law allows, will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.

-If you have questions or comments about your privacy rights, you may email us at futuritysol@gmail.com.
+If you have questions or comments about your privacy rights, you may email us at **futuritysol@gmail.com**.

 [Table of Contents](#table-of-contents)